 If you have any concerns about the support that either you or the person you care for is receiving, you have a right to complain to the local authority that is providing the service, or the Care Quality Commission.

-If you’re a carer working for Elder and are struggling with your workload or have health problems, then don’t be afraid to reach out to our support team on 0333 241 3141 or email@example.com.
+If you’re a carer working with an Elder customer and are struggling with your workload or have health problems, then don’t be afraid to reach out to our support team on 0333 241 3141 or firstname.lastname@example.org.